psvehla/digital_banking/README.md

 After adding a few widgets I found that ChatGPT had assumed an infinitely long phone, since it had not factored scrolling into the app.
 That saw me needing to find out how to add scrolling to a Flutter app.

-The completed app had notifications at the bottom of a scroll down the screen, which really didn't make sense.
+The completed app had notifications at the bottom of a scroll down the screen, which really didn't make sense to me.
 I moved it up the order so that they appear on the screen on app startup, before any scrolling takes place.

 ![alt app start](app1.png "App Start")
 ![alt app scrolled](app2.png "App Scrolled")